monstra-cms/monstra/README.md

 # Monstra CMS
-Fast and small content management system written in PHP!
+Monstra is a modern and lightweight Content Management System.

 ## System Requirements
-- UNIX/Linux host
+Unix/Linux Operation system
-- PHP 5.2.3 or higher
+PHP 5.2.3 or higher
-- SimpleXML Module
-- Apache Mod Rewrite
+PHP's SimpleXML module and Multibyte String module Apache or Ngnix webserver with Mod Rewrite
-- Multibyte String

 ## Steps to Install
 1. [Download the latest version.](http://monstra.org/download)